Memory-Efficient 2D/3D Shape Assembly of Robot Swarms: Methodology

 \section{Methodology}

-In this section, we tackle the challenge of representing and using the target shape image as a map for swarm shape assembly while keeping memory usage low, especially in 3D.
-We introduce a tree-based encoding-decoding method that converts a dense target image into a coarse, hierarchical tree map.
-Based on this map, we design a distributed, assignment-free assembly controller with forming and collision-avoidance velocities.
-An overview is given in Fig.\ref{fig:overview}.
+In this section, we address the challenge of using target shape images as maps for swarm shape assembly with low memory usage, especially in 3D.
+We present a tree-based encoding-decoding method that converts a dense image into a hierarchical tree map, and design a distributed, assignment-free controller with forming and collision-avoidance velocities.
+An overview is shown in Fig.~\ref{fig:overview}.